dakshrwt-io/Minor-Project/progress.md

 ## Current status

-Phase 3 is in progress.
-The Python analyzer now indexes files, imports, top-level symbols, and internal module relationships.
+Phase 3 core work is complete.
+The agent includes a bounded, deterministic Python repository summary in each active prompt.

 ## Completed